 There is also a striking racial divide on this question: Whites are significantly more likely to think Romney would get more legislation passed than Obama, while nonwhites think Obama would be more effective in getting legislation passed.

-This article appears in the Jan.
-25, 2012, edition of National Journal Daily.
+This article appears in the January 25, 2012 edition of NJ Daily.

 DON'T MISS TODAY'S TOP STORIES